 We work closely in partnership with you, your family, education staff and a range of professionals to help your child achieve the goals that we have agreed with you.

-Please check that all the strategies relating to their difficulties in the relevant sections in our Health and Development area have been tried, and if you still have concerns please make a referral as below.
+Please check that all the strategies relating to the difficulties your child or young peson is currently experiencing in the relevant sections in our Health and Development area.
+If you have tried these and you still have concerns please contact us as below.

 East - Slough, Windsor, Ascot, Maidenhead or Bracknell

 We accept referrals for all children and young people from 0-19 years using our online referral form.

 We will only accept referrals for children who are school aged and have an Educational Health Care Plan (EHCP).